 NORTHERN MARIANA ISLANDS

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

 Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.

 PUERTO RICO

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

 Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.

 U.S. VIRGIN ISLANDS

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

 Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.